srsudar/eg/README.md

 eg --examples-dir='the/default/dir' --custom-dir='my/fancy/dir' find
 ```

 Instead of doing this every time, you can define a configuration file.
-By
-default it is expected to live in `$XDG_CONFIG_HOME/eg.conf`
-(usually `~/.config/eg.conf`) or `~/.egrc`.
-It must begin with a section
+It must
-called `eg-config` and can contain two keys: `custom-dir` and `examples-dir`.
+begin with a section called `eg-config` and can contain two keys: `custom-dir`
+and `examples-dir`.
 Here is an example of a valid config file:

     [eg-config]
     examples-dir = ~/examples-dir
     custom-dir = ~/my/fancy/custom/dir

-Although by default the file is looked for at `~/.egrc`, you can also specify a
+The config file is looked for first at `${XDG_CONFIG_HOME}/eg.conf` and then at
-different location at the command line like so:
+`~/.egrc`.
+You can also specify a different location at the command line like
+so:

 ```shell
 eg --config-file=myfile find